malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-Common Neighbour Analysis. [@Faken1994;@Honeycutt1987] Each of these different order parameters focus on the identification of a small range of structures, which is typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.
+Common Neighbour Analysis. [@Faken1994;@Honeycutt1987] Each of these different order parameters focus on the identification of a small range of structures, typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.
 The identification of each structure uses hand picked parameters tuned for the potential used for the simulation.